mlin/miniwdl-cloud/README.md

 terraform apply terraform/aws/swarm
 ```

-This takes about 20 minutes, during which it:
+This takes about 20 minutes to:

-1. Creates VPC & firewall rules
+1. Create VPC & firewall rules
-2. Creates shared file system
+2. Provision shared file system
-3. Launches manager instance & provisions it with miniwdl and Docker Swarm
+3. Launch manager instance & install miniwdl and Docker Swarm
-4. Launches worker template instance and poises it to join the swarm on boot
+4. Launch worker template instance and configure it to join the swarm on boot
-5. Creates AMI from worker template instance
+5. Snapshot VM image from worker template instance
-6. Issues worker spot instance requests using AMI
+6. Issue spot instance requests using worker VM image

 ### Connect to manager node